 Something else about nicknames in the US is that it’s common for people to ask someone what name they go by.
 So upon being introduced as “Michael,” someone might say, do you go by Mike or Michael?
 Just to check.
 In France, you really don’t hear that because it’s a given that people will use the full name.

-What French nicknames or French names for girls in general are your favorite?
+What French nicknames or unique French names for girls in general are your favorite?

 Don’t confuse the gender of these French names! >>

 On a personal note, if I were to change my name to one of the French girl first names, my favorite is Victoire.
-I love it.
+I love it and to me it sounds like a unique French girl name.
 Victoire means victory, as you might have guessed, and it just sounds so classy.

 Do you have any favorite baby girl names from France?
 Did any of the popular French girl names surprise you?